Chinese Basketball Association rebounding leaders

 The Chinese Basketball Association rebounding leaders are the season by season individual rebounding leaders of the Chinese Basketball Association (CBA).
-The criteria set is that the player must play in a certain amount of games wherein he amassed the highest possible average to lead the league in the said statistic.
+The criteria set is that the player must play in a certain number of games wherein he amassed the highest possible average to lead the league in the said statistic.

 These records only record after the CBA was established in 1995.